mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 Once selected, the inspector panel will list 'New linked table from columns' as an action.
 Selecting this option will open the 'New linked table from columns' dialog.

-When a user selects a column that cannot be moved, the move action will not be available in the inspector panel.
+When a user selects a column that cannot be moved, the move action will be disabled and a tooltip will be available explaining why the column cannot be moved.

 ![image](/assets/design/specs/column-extraction/8p3u9NbBGBr6gqPx7VW9RZ.png)